“You hear the pipes of men, don’t you, but not yet the pipes of earth, the pipes of earth but not yet the pipes of Heaven?” – Chuang-tzu¹

-When we deterritorialize the human voice or utilize reduction & regeneration by X, we get into the sound of the body cavities, of which there are several.
+When we deterritorialize the human voice or utilize reduction & regeneration, we get into the sound of the body cavities, of which there are several.
 Experiment with creating sounds from various parts of the throat, sinuses, and other body cavities, which are not ordinarily observed/accepted as part of the human voice.

 The major vowels are A O U E I. With each vowel, we can form a pitch gradient, going from our natural lowest to highest.